rdaland/PhoMEnt/README.txt

 			Mac/other *nix users rejoice, this program won't complain about your newlines. phlearn.py
 		Reads in user-defined surface forms and user-defined constraints.
+			EXAMPLE: phlearn_train1.txt / phlearn_cons1.txt
+			EXAMPLE: phlearn_train2.txt / phlearn_cons2.txt
-		Weights the constraints to maximize the probability of the data (please look at phlearn_train1.txt or phlearn_tran2.txt).
-			The data is all possible words up to length 5.
-This number is manipulable.
+		Weights the constraints to maximize the probability of the data The candidate set is all possible words up to length 5 by default.
 		Constraints must follow regular expression syntax

 COMMAND LINE HOW-TO: